 There is everything in the book, love, tears, upset, disappointment – and a lost camera.
 There are some highly touching moments where Peter writes a letter to Natasha and she later does the same to him.
 Peter, also a journalist & editor, moves easily into the history, myth, and legends that have built up around the Camino Frances and weaves this information into the sections as they walk.

-I highly recommend this book to all considering any of the Camino routes, it is a great read and full of useful advice and information – but mostly it is a love story of the Camino route, between Pilgrims, but mostly between a father and daughter.
+I highly recommend the book Buen Camino to all considering any of the Camino routes, it is a great read and full of useful advice and information – but mostly it is a love story of the Camino route, between Pilgrims, but mostly between a father and daughter.